 In your first year, you'll study a module in Digital Business, which will equip you with the digital skills you need to succeed in the modern workplace.

-Through the variety of optional modules, there are also opportunities to go on client field trips, design a business analytics system, or deliver a business pitch.
+Through the variety of optional modules, there are also opportunities to design a business analytics system, or deliver a business pitch.

 Throughout the programme, you'll develop your research skills.

 In your final year, you'll complete one of four capstone research project options where you'll use your research skills to explore a business issue.